Aerobiz Supersonic: Eastern Bloc

 From the beginning of the game until 1986, the Eastern Bloc countries are stuck with tense relations with Western Europe, North America, and countries in the British Commonwealth.
 In particular, their worst-possible relationship with the United States, United Kingdom, and Japan means airlines located in the Eastern Bloc cannot buy from the big American planemakers of the time, Boeing, Lockheed, and McDonnell-Douglas.
 However, they have normal-excellent relations with African countries, Middle Eastern countries, countries in Central America, South America, and some Asian countries.
 Furthermore, relations with France are decent enough that Eastern Bloc companies can buy from countries based there like Airbus and Sud Aviation, though at a markup.
-Airplanes from Eastern Bloc countries are, in general, represented as undersized and inefficient gas-guzzlers that can only do medium-range flights as their longest routes; however, their base cost is cheaper and they can perform certain specialty roles well.
+Airplanes from Eastern Bloc countries are, in general, represented as undersized and inefficient gas-guzzlers that can only do medium-range flights as their longest routes, but their base cost is cheaper and they can perform certain specialty roles well.

 After perestroika in 1986, airlines from these countries can purchase airplanes from the United States thanks to normalization of relations.
 These airplanes become even cheaper following the collapse of the Eastern Bloc in 1989-1991.
 In the game's hypothetical then-future scenario (2000-2020) Russia enters the EU in 2005, making Airbus prices cheaper.
 Ilyushin and Tupolev airplanes remain very cheap and become more efficient than earlier models.